-Fourth, previous forbearances at the bank-firm level increase the probability of another forbearance.
-The probability of forbearance of a non-accrual loan increases by 0.84 percentage points for each previous month with an observation of a forborne loan (considering the same bank-firm relationship).
-One important implication of this result is that the widespread behavior of successively forbearing loans (also called loan evergreening) may be in the roots of a macroeconomic problem of misallocation of credit (Peek & Rosengren, 2005).
+Third, previous forbearances at the bank-firm level increase the probability of another forbearance.
+The probability of forbearance of a non-accrual loan increases by 0.84 percentage points for each previous month that a forborne loan was observed (considering the same bank-firm relationship).
+One important implication of this result is that the widespread behavior of successively forbearing loans (called loan evergreening) may be in the roots of a macroeconomic problem of misallocating credit (Peek and Rosengren, 2005).

 Finally, we find that banks are more likely to forbear a non-accrual loan made to a firm with which it also has a non-delinquent loan outstanding.
-There are two possible non-exclusive explanations for this result.
-This behavior may indicate that borrowers with non-defaulted loans signal some repayment capacity, which leads banks to renegotiate non-accrual loans.
-However, it can also be the result of a bad incentive created by regulation.
-A regulatory rule (Resolution 2682 of the Brazilian National Monetary Council) states that: i) banks must constitute provisions to all the loans of a given borrower considering the borrower's loan with the worst credit rating; ii) the rating of any given loan is upper bounded by its number of days past due (meaning that its provision is lower bounded by the number of days past due).
-This rule creates a bad incentive, since banks may use forbearance as a tool to avoid provisions, and consequently window-dress their results, even if the borrower does not have the ability to fulfill the new obligations.
+This behavior may be the result of a bad incentive created by regulation.
+A regulatory rule states that: i) banks must constitute provisions to all the loans of a given borrower, considering the borrower's loan with the worst credit rating; and ii) any given loan's rate is upper bounded by its number of days past due (meaning that its provision is lower bounded by the number of days past due).
+This rule creates a bad incentive, since banks may use forbearance as a tool to avoid provisions, and consequently window-dress their results, despite the borrower being unable to fulfill the new obligations.

-In sum, besides describing in detail the time when forbearance occurs and how loan characteristics (more specifically loan value and type of guarantee) affect the probability of forbearance, this study sheds light on possible macroeconomic issues that forbearance may cause, and the role of bad policy incentives that stimulate forbearance.
+In sum, besides describing in detail when forbearance occurs and how loan characteristics (especially loan value and type of guarantee) affect the probability of forbearance, this study sheds light on possible macroeconomic issues that forbearance may cause, and the role of bad policy incentives in stimulating forbearance.

-This works adds to the literature of renegotiation of financial contracts (Gilson, John and Lang (1990); Roberts and Sufi (2009); Demiroglu and James (2015); Roberts (2015); Campello, Ladika and Matta (Forthcoming)) for a number of reasons.
-First, because it uses a broader and larger sample of forborne loans.
-Second, it explores other loan characteristics not previously used in the literature, and third, it looks at the incentives to forbear created by regulation.
+There are a number of ways in which this work adds to the literature of renegotiation of financial contracts (Gilson, John and Lang (1990); Roberts and Sufi (2009); Demiroglu and James (2015); Roberts (2015); Campello, Ladika and Matta (Forthcoming)).
+First, this study uses a broader and larger sample of forborne loans.
+Second, it explores other loan characteristics not previously used in the literature.
+Furthermore, this work looks at the incentives to forbear that regulation creates.

 This paper is also related with a large body of literature that draws relationships between law features, the quality of institutions and financial decisions.
-The seminal paper by La Porta et al. (1997) shows that countries with poorer investor protection have smaller and narrower capital markets.
-In turn, La Porta et al. (1998) study the relation between investor protection and ownership concentration.
+La Porta et al.'s (1997) seminal paper shows that countries with poorer investor protection have smaller and narrower capital markets.
+In turn, La Porta et al. (1998) further study the relation between investor protection and ownership concentration.
 Taken together, these studies describe a link from the legal system to economic development.
-Other studies (Levine (1999); Djankov, La Porta, Lopez-de-Silanes and Shleifer (2003); Safavian and Sharma (2007); among others) investigate the role of legal rules and the quality of enforcement aiming on cross-country differences.
-The focus on a single country allows us to abstract from between-country variation that could possibly confound the analysis.
+Other studies (Levine (1999); Djankov, La Porta, Lopez-de-Silanes and Shleifer (2003); Safavian and Sharma (2007); among others) investigate the role of legal rules and the quality of enforcement by looking at cross-country differences.
+In this paper, the focus on a single country allows us to abstract from between-country variation that could possibly confound the analysis.

 Another branch of the literature focuses on within-country microdata to study each channel separately.
-Some authors have focused on the quality of enforcement and court efficiency (Ponticelli and Alencar (2016); Schiantarelli, Stacchini, and Strahan (2016)), while others have focused on the channel of legal rules (Araujo, Ferreira and Funchal (2012); Vig (2013); Campello and Larrain (2016)), measuring the effects of legislation reforms on markets.
+Some authors have focused on the quality of enforcement and court efficiency (Ponticelli and Alencar (2016); Schiantarelli, Stacchini, and Strahan (2016)), while others have focused on legal rules in order to measure the effects of legislation reforms on markets (Araujo, Ferreira and Funchal (2012); Vig (2013); Campello and Larrain (2016)).
 The results we find are in line with this last stream of literature, as fiduciary lien loans have specific legal rules that increase creditor rights, and lenders are less prone to forbear loans with this type of collateral.
-The contribution in this field of study is to show that the increase in creditors rights may not only expand loan origination, but also affect the forbearance of loans.
+Contributing to the field of study, this paper shows that the increase in creditors rights may not only expand loan origination, but also affect the loan forbearance.